 - Boy selling guava by the roadside 40SDG

 Khartoum: A Breakdown of Costs

-- Hotel Kabri Alsham 2700SDG for a family room, including private bathroom & breakfast.
+- Hotel Kabri Alsham 2700SDG for a family room, including a private bathroom & breakfast.

 - Musawwarat es-Sufra 500SDG